NASA-IMPACT/veda-stac-ingestor/README.md

-# VEDA STAC Ingestion System
+# VEDA STAC Ingestor

-This service acts as a staging area for STAC items that are to be ingested into the VEDA STAC catalog.
+This service provides an entry-point for users/services to add new records to our STAC database.
+Its primary functions are to 1) validate the STAC Items before insertion, 2) batch the insertions to reduce load on our STAC database.

 STAC items are validated to ensure that: